 At The Benton Law Firm, we believe that serious burn injuries fall under the umbrella of personal injury cases that an attorney should always review.
-Whether your burn injury took place in a house fire, from electrical currents, or from chemicals or extremely hot liquids the job, you should be aware that you could be considered a protected victim.
+Whether your burn injury took place in a house fire, from electrical currents, or from chemicals or extremely hot liquids on the job, you should be aware that you could be considered a protected victim.
 You may be eligible to receive compensation to cover the costs of your medical bills, ongoing treatments, and long-term care.
 You may also receive additional insurance if you are out of work as a result of your workplace injury.

 Our firm understands that the legal process can be confusing and intimidating.
 Let The Benton Law Firm handle the paperwork, conversations, and legal proceedings for your case.
 We offer a free initial consultation with one of our excellent personal injury attorneys.
 Our goal is to help you find peace of mind while you recover from your injuries.